younes-nb/react_javascript_test/README.md

 > **Hint:** Focus more on the UX than the UI

-In the next part, we want to go one step further and add an interactive chart using [Chartjs](https://www.chartjs.org/) to show the fictional currency values of a selected country.
+In the next part, we want to go one step further and add an interactive chart using [Chartjs](https://www.chartjs.org/) to show the fictional currency values of the selected country.

 First make sure this library in installed, then, create the functionality to fetch the currency value data when the user clicks on one of the search results.
 The currency value data is a time series that is updated every time you call the API and it should be plotted as a line chart.
 Make sure to call the API for currency data every second to get an updated time series and update the data in the chart accordingly.